haejinjo/ai-carbon-emissions-calculator/README.md

 My vision:
 AI carbon emissions should be as visible and actionable as cloud costs.
 Not buried in a once-a-year ESG report that nobody reads — but surfaced in real-time to consumers and executives, right where decisions are made.

 I want to see these numbers appear on every LLM API call, every model marketplace listing — the same way Google shows carbon impact for flights.
-(See how they calculate carbon emissions with their [open source Travel Impact Model](https://travelimpactmodel.org/))

 If we're serious about a future for our children, we need to make carbon emissions impossible to ignore.